saumyap24/aws-solutions-architect-associate-notes/overview.md

     - To forecast the future load demands by analyzing your historical records for a metric
     - <ins>Allows schedule scaling </ins> by adding or removing capacity and controls maximum capacity
     - <ins><em> <strong>Only available for EC2 scaling groups </ins></em></strong>
+- In Auto Scaling, the following statements are correct regarding the cooldown period:
+    - It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.
+    - Its default value is 300 seconds.
+    - It is a configurable setting for your Auto Scaling group.

 ## S3
 ---